rupl/chrisruppel.com/travel/_posts/2016-02-29-myanmar-immigration-process.md

 summary: The immigration process for Burma is relatively hassle-free if you're prepared ahead of time.
 Learn from our experience!
 ---

-While backpacking through Thailand, Laos, and Vietnam, we met many people who planned to move on to Burma ([also called Myanmar since 1989](http://news.bbc.co.uk/2/hi/uk_news/magazine/7013943.stm)).
-After some quality time on the beaches of Indonesia, Malaysia, and Thailand, we were excited to return to backpackers' land.
+While backpacking through Thailand, Laos, and Vietnam, we met many people who planned to move on to Burma ([controversially renamed Myanmar in 1989](http://news.bbc.co.uk/2/hi/uk_news/magazine/7013943.stm)).
+After some quality time on the beaches of Indonesia, Malaysia, and Thailand, we were excited to return to backpackers' territory.

 We had a few small hiccups in the process of applying and receiving our visas so let me share the story for any travelers looking to visit this country.